ArcherDs/You-Dont-Know-JS/this & object prototypes/ch2.md

 bar(); // "oops, global"
 ```
+>#250  running node test.js vs cat test.js | node.
+The first one has node running the file as module (this===exports), the second one has a node REPL open up and pipe in the code through the use of cat then run in global (this===global).

 Even though `bar` appears to be a reference to `obj.foo`, in fact, it's really just another reference to `foo` itself.
 Moreover, the call-site is what matters, and the call-site is `bar()`, which is a plain, un-decorated call and thus the *default binding* applies.